 MISSING COLOR / “O” or POWERCHAIN If a “color” or an “O” or “powerchain” falls off…IT’S OK!
 This happens all the time.
 These help hold the wire in place and sometimes break or come off due to normal wear and tear with eating/drinking in the oral cavity over time.
 If the wire comes all the way out, call us during normal business hours to schedule an appointment.

 TRAUMA / TRUE EMERGENCY If you experience trauma to your face or mouth or feel true emergency care is necessary and cannot wait until normal business hours, call our office to reach the emergency line.
-Our staff RN is on-call and can help determine the next step.
+Our head assistant is on-call and can help determine the next step.
 For severe emergencies, call 911 or go to the closest Emergency Room.